-Train World is a new museum in Brussels dedicated to the world of the Belgium Railroads.
+Train World is a museum in Brussels dedicated to the world of the Belgium Railroads.
 Trainworld is a showcase for the railways of the past, present and future.
 It is not just another railway museum; Trainworld sees itself more like a train opera 1).
 Trainworld houses the most beautiful and unique pieces from the history of the Belgian railways.

 Train World combines the fascinating story of the train throughout the centuries with a look into the future; a combination that has been deliberately applied in every story.
 Trainworld is located in the Schaerbeek station, one of Belgium’s oldest and most original station buildings.
 Together with the new museum complex in the form of a sawtooth shape, this location represents a wonderful symbiosis of old and new in the Art Nouveau heart of Schaerbeek.

 In the museum, you will be able to appreciate the loveliest pieces from the collection of historical locomotives and carriages from the Belgian railways, like the oldest preserved steam locomotive in Belgium, the “Pays de Waes” or the steamlined “Type 12” stream locomotive, which set the world speed record in 1939.
 You will also admire the splendor of authentic royal carriages or wander aound the stainless stell Trans-Europe Express carriage – the predecessor of the high speed train – that once crisscrossed Europe.
 Feel like driving a train?
 Then have a try at one of the train simulators.. or study the changing environment of railways from the conductor’s cabin.